Fingertips/gm-ads/index.md

 ### Flexible containers requiring responsive design

 Because of the large number of possible viewport dimensions*, as well as the dynamic nature of a modern iOS application using Auto Layout, no fixed viewport sizes can be given for the ad element viewport containers.

+Please note that the size of the ad element viewport container might change after the ad has loaded, for example because the devices is rotated to another orientation, because the iPad multitasking features are being used, or even because the dynamic type size is changed.

 Both ads should therefore be designed and implemented as fully responsive elements using modern web development techniques.